TheCaptain989/radarr-striptracks/README.md

 ```

 ### Logs
-A log file is created for the script activity called:
+By default, a log file is created for the script activity called:

 `/config/logs/striptracks.txt`

-This log can be inspected or downloaded from Radarr/Sonarr under *System* > *Logs* > *Files*
+This log can be inspected or downloaded from Radarr/Sonarr under *System* > *Logs* > *Files*.
+The log file name can be modified with the `--log` command-line option.

 Script errors will show up in both the script log and the native Radarr/Sonarr log.